 According to the Legislative Budget Board, the bill would move issuance of these previously authorized TRBs to 2008.
-The debt service would be \$2.1 million each year of the fiscal 2008-09 biennium, assuming the threshold number of students was met.
-HB 589 Aycock, which would lower the threshold for Tarleton-CT to become TAMU-CT, a stand-alone general academic teaching institution, by changing the methodology by which student enrollment was calculated, also is on today's General State Calendar.
-The companion bill, SB 212 by Fraser, has been referred to the Senate Finance Committee.
+The debt service would be \$2.1 million per year during fiscal 2008-09, assuming the threshold number of students was met.
+HB 1668 by Aycock, which also would allow the issuance of previously authorized tuition revenue bonds for Texas A&M University-Central Texas when the THECB certified the enrollment at the Tarleton State University System Center-Central Texas in Killeen reached 1,000 full-time students, passed the House by 143-0 on April 23.
+HB 317 would take immediate effect if it received the necessary vote of approval, while HB 1668 would take effect September 1, 2007.
+The companion bill to HB HB 317 House Research Organization page 4 1668, SB 212 by Fraser, has been referred to the Senate Finance Committee.
+HB 589 by Aycock, which would lower the threshold for Tarleton-CT to become TAMU-CT, a stand-alone general academic teaching institution, be changing the methodology by which student enrollment was calculated, passed the House by 143-0 on April 23.